GQW19/lev_doc/tutorial/README.md

 ​	Then enter the command:	``` cd ~```

 ​	2.
-Enter the current user's home directory with the command above, and then enter the ``` ls .ssh```command to check whether the ssh key exists, namely the two files  "id_ed25519" 、"id_ed25519.pub" :
+Enter the current user's home directory with the command above, and then enter ``` ls .ssh``` to check whether an ssh key exists, namely the two files  "id_ed25519" 、"id_ed25519.pub" :

 ![Check ssh key.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/fc1959af-8a2a-45ee-af59-22cf8b83953a.JPEG)

-As shown in the picture above, the prompt in red(path cannot be found) means that the file does not exist and needs to be created (**if it exists, skip the generation step directly** ).
+As shown in the picture above, the prompt in red (path cannot be found) means that the file does not exist and needs to be created (**if it exists, skip the generation step entirely** ).
 Enter the following command and execute it in a new line:

 ​		```ssh-keygen.exe -t ed25519```

-You will be prompted to input, please ignore it, just press the Enter key all the way to the end, until the following prompt appears(Notes: It is not recommended to use the default RSA encryption method to generate keys, and RSA keys are disabled by default in higher versions of openssh):
+You will be prompted to input, please ignore it, just press the Enter key all the way to the end, until the following prompt appears (Notes: It is not recommended to use the default RSA encryption method to generate keys, and RSA keys are disabled by default in higher versions of openssh):

 ```vbscript
 +---[RSA 2048]----+